solidfire/solidfire-cli/README.md

 Description:

 The TestDrives API method is used to run a hardware validation on all the drives on the node.
-Hardware failures on the drives are detected if present and they are reported in the results of the validation tests.Note: This test takes approximately 10 minutes.Note: This method is available only through the per-node API endpoint 5.0 or later.
+Hardware failures on the drives are detected if present and they are reported in the results of the validation tests.
+Note: This test takes approximately 10 minutes.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: